zonemaster/zonemaster/docs/specifications/test-zones/Zone-TP/zone09.md

 Assumptions for the zone setup for the test scenarios:
 * Only MX records in apex are considered.
-* Unless otherwise stated, all name servers responds authoritatively with the SOA record on SOA queries.
+* Unless otherwise stated, all name servers respond authoritatively with the SOA record on SOA queries.
-* Unless otherwise stated, all name servers responds authoritatively with (or without) MX records on MX queries.
+* Unless otherwise stated, all name servers respond authoritatively with (or without) MX records on MX queries.
-* Unless otherwise stated, all responds are authoritative and with [RCODE Name] "NoError".
+* Unless otherwise stated, all respond are authoritative and with [RCODE Name] "NoError".

 ### NO-RESPONSE-MX-QUERY